gmohandas/gmohandas.github.io/_pages/phdresearch.md

 which led to the following results, respectively,

-- discovered the (quirky and counterintuitive) possibility of instability due to dissipation
+- the (quirky and counterintuitive) possibility of instability due to dissipation
-- uncovered the theoretical possibility of predominantly hydrodynamic turbulence in a magnetized gas disk
+- the theoretical possibility of predominantly hydrodynamic turbulence in a magnetized gas disk
-- derived the most general thermal planar atmospheric structure using the radiative transfer theory
+- the most general thermal planar atmospheric structure using the radiative transfer theory

 For the details, please have a look at my [PhD thesis](https://gmohandas.github.io/files/gm-phdthesis.pdf) and my publications.